 Understanding the lifespan of sperm within a condom is crucial for numerous reasons, including fertility planning and understanding the effectiveness of condoms as a contraceptive method.

-How Long Can Sperm Survive
+How Long Can Sperm Live

 This article delves into the survival duration of sperm in condoms, shedding light on this important aspect of men's sexual health.